-Google is already pretty quick when it comes to finding and indexing new pages (URLs).
+Google is already pretty quick when it comes to finding and indexing new pages (URLs) as long as the content is well-linked within the website.
 This process may be a little quicker or take a little longer depending on the ‘popularity’ of the website in question.
 Any webmaster using the Google Search Console (GSC) can expedite this and therefore manually engage the indexation process for a URL.

-In case you are not yet making use of the Google Search Console, you can unlock your website and use it with the Google Search Console in just a few minutes.
+In case you are not yet using of the Google Search Console, you should unlock your website and use it with the Google Search Console in just a few minutes.
 You can then use the following settings to manually index pages on your domain.

 “Submit to Index” in the Google Search Console